-I will start with a brief introduction to Belarus and Minsk, and spend the most of the article promoting a city walk in central Minsk.
+I will start with a brief introduction to Belarus, and spend most of the article promoting a do-it-yourself walk in central Minsk.

 First, a short introduction